5 Ways the Family Court uses a GAL to Prosecute You in Your Child Custody Case

-You might think that the court will apply due process that will protect you from false allegations, or that the court will end the taking of your child as soon as CPS drops the case.
+You might think that the court will apply due process that will protect you from false allegations, or that the court will end the taking of your child as soon as CPS drops the case, or as soon as a GAL says that you are a fit parent and love your children.
 That isn’t usually the case though.
 Family court judges have been appointing a GAL or an amicus in situations where there wasn’t enough to bring criminal charges and turning the situation into a civil matter where they can conduct exploratory searches to justify the taking of your child and more of your money!

 Why would the family courts do things this way you might ask?